fortrabbit/teutonic-css-docs/README.md

-# Welcome to the Teutonic CSS docs
+# Welcome to the Teutonic CSS docs (retired)

+As of 2023-05 Teutonic CSS will no longer be continued.
+More details [here](https://medium.com/teutonic-css/retiring-my-own-little-css-framework-e0a130ca2a33).

 This repo here (only) contains the website contents for https://teutonic.co, which is the documentation for Teutonic CSS.
 This is a static page thing, based on Jekyll, hosted on GitHub pages.
 The CSS for Teutonic CSS is over [here](https://github.com/fortrabbit/teutonic-css/).